Itsme0511/simple-website/README.md

 # simple-website

 This is my first simple website.
-I am using html,css and javascript in making this.
+I am using html, CSS, and javascript in making this.